brianrahadi/quartz/content/posts/toronto-on-review.md

 	- as much as I like the routine, it wasn't as consistent and I tend to just focus on hanging out
 	- I am also not very good at resisting temptation, I tend to go for what feels more fun at the heat of moment
 	- Which can be fine... but I feel this fear of not getting full-time job and coming here is just me trying to escape full-time job searching and graduation
-- i still feel lack a greater purpose
+- feeling i lack a greater purpose
 	- I got to see many cracked people building cracked projects - sure the tech is challenging and it looks fun.
 However, i'm currently facing a dilemma where I don't want to carelessly building for something meaningless.
 I see many startups or ventures that I find to not be not truly helping society directly, and just trying to profitmaxxing.
-(Maybe what matters is to build first and learn in the process, but )
+(Maybe what matters is to build first and learn in the process, but it still doesn't feel right still)
 - lost relationship(?)
 	- I was trying to care hard about relationship, this means that I want to go great lengths for my friends, but sometimes, the way I express my intention can be unclear(?).
 I put myself in a high risk, high reward situation and sure, most of the time, I can reap it and feel that I'm closer to them.
 But sometimes, maybe it feels too much for them.
 	- What could be better - truly express my intention, avoid any misleading intention, and just be the person who is authentic all-around.